MZRCode/mzrdjs/README.md

 mzr.tdk('inek') // Ideal for a word game system and its usage is at the bottom.
 (Special for Turks) mzr.leaderboard('users', 10, { dot: true }) // It searches the users data and the number in the 2nd part is the maximum limit to be listed.
-If you are using "_", make it "dot: false" new AntiCrash().start() // Initializes the system that prevents any error from shutting down your bot.
+If you are using "_", make it "dot: false" new AntiCrash().start() // Initializes the system that prevents any error from shutting down your bot. mzr.generatePassword({ length: 16, numbers: true }) // You can create a custom password generate with many settings. mzr.generateCode({ length: 16, range: 4 }) // You can create a custom code generate with many settings.
 ```
 If you have any questions, you can join my [Discord server](https://discord.gg/ktVdQYrtXF).